 “Reputable, quality pet foods will post their percentages, meet federal regulations and provide consistent delivery of a safe product,” Rose says.
 Both she and Nelson emphasize the importance of a company’s adherence to the American Association of Feed Control Officials (AAFCO) requirements.
 Nelson explains that AAFCO requires a company to put on its labels a “Guaranteed Analysis” of ingredients, meaning that any sample of the food must, at minimum, have the guaranteed levels of vitamins, minerals, and more.

 Ingredients must also be listed on the dog food label in the order of most to least amount included.
 “So if you pick up a bag of pet food and you see a vegetable-based protein (glutens) in the top few ingredients, it’s time to keep moving down the aisle!”
 Nelson advises.

 Aside from making mealtimes more pleasurable for your pet, feeding a fixed-formula food offers your dog numerous benefits:

-- Flavor constancy The odor, taste and appearance of the food remains the same.
+The odor, taste, and appearance of the food remain the same.

-- Value With a fixed-formula dog food, you get what you pay for instead of hidden fillers that may offer little nutrition to your pet.
+With fixed-formula dog food, you get what you pay for instead of hidden fillers that may offer little nutrition to your pet.

-- Trust When a manufacturer adheres to a fixed-formula policy, you can trust that the company values your pet’s health and safety, even over monetary considerations.
-So when the economy takes a nosedive, you don’t have to worry about what you’re feeding your canine friend.
+When a manufacturer adheres to a fixed-formula policy, you can trust that it values your dog’s health and safety, even over monetary considerations.
+So when the economy takes a nosedive, you don’t have to worry about what you’re feeding your dog.